lsiddiqsunny/ATMEGA32-Project/README.md

 1. Send Data from ATMEGA32 to Arduino - Done
 2. Receive Data from Arduino to ATMEGA32 - Done
 3. Send and Receive Data Between Two ATMEGA32 - Done
-4. Read RFID Tags Data and Send To ATMEGA32
+4. Read RFID data -Done
-5. Send RFID Card Data from ATMEGA32 to Arduino
-6. Send Data from Arduino to WIFI Module and to Server
+5. communicate with server by ESP8266 -Done

 ### Circuit Diagram